 How much does the data cost?

-The cost of datasets and reports from the Virginia APCD can vary greatly depending on the amount of data requested and estimated VHI staff time.
+Please reference the below fee schedule.
+The cost of datasets and reports from the Virginia APCD is dependent on the amount of data requested and estimated VHI staff time required for preparation.

 How do I request data from the Virginia APCD?

 Datasets and reports from the Virginia APCD can be requested here.
-If you have questions as you fill out the request form, please contact Nicole Sidrak, VHI Business Analyst, at email@example.com.
+If you have questions as you fill out the request form, please email APCDsupport@vhi.org.